space-sh/space/doc/space-modules/how-space-modules-work.md

             - RUN: SERVER_STATUS
 ```

-Running _Space_ referring to both `a.yaml` and `b.yaml` results in two node dimensions, that is, two columns, each with one node target in it:
+Running _Space_ referring to nodes both in `a.yaml` and `b.yaml` results in two node dimensions, that is, two columns, each with one node target in it:
 ```sh
 $ space -f a.yaml /servers/alpha/ -f b.yaml /tasks/ping/ -l
 /servers/alpha/ /tasks/ping/